JancoDVTDev/camshare/README.md

 ## About
 Camshare is a mobile application developed for iOS devices.
 The purpose of the app is to give users a platform to make groups with their friends to share photos.
 Camshare is equipped with a camera that allows a user to add photos to a group by directly taking pictures with the built in camera.

+## Users and Accounts
+Users will be able to create new accounts using google firebase as the account provider OR sign up/sign in with their facebook or gmail accounts.

+Each user will have the ability to create groups, ivite their friends or join another group by reading a QR code or accepting an ivitation link shared via Whatsapp email or any other messaging platform.

 **Expected Features:**
 - Camera that allows realtime editing.
 - Viewing Albums as a collection.